Jeon Eun-ha

 Jeon Eun-ha (/ko/ or /ko/ /ko/; born 28 January 1993) is a South Korean footballer who plays for the WK League side Gyeongju KHNP.
 In 2013, she earned her first appearance for the South Korea women's national team.

 Jeon scored four goals at the 2012 FIFA U-20 Women's World Cup.
 In 2012, she was awarded women's footballer of the year by the Korea Football Association.

 Early life

 Jeon was born in Yeongdeok County in North Gyeongsang.
 Her father, a former footballer, was the coach of a local middle school football team and she began playing football under his guidance in the fourth grade of elementary school.

+Youth career

+At U-18 level she played for Pohang Girls' Electronic High School in nearby Pohang.
+She played a key role in the school's victory at the 2009 National Women's Football Championship, their second consecutive title at that tournament.
+While still at high school, she played at the 2010 FIFA U-20 Women's World Cup, and was awarded a plaque by the mayor of Pohang in recognition of her achievements.

+She went on to play for Gangwon State University, leading the side as captain to their first ever tournament victory at the 2012 KWFF Spring Championship, where she was also named tournament MVP.
+Gangwon State also won the KWFF Fall Championship in the same year.
+Having made an impression with her strong performance for the national team at the 2012 U-20 Women's World Cup, Jeon won the prestigious Korea Football Association Women's Player of the Year award in 2012.

 Club career

-Having made an impression with her strong performance for the national team at the 2012 U-20 Women's World Cup, Jeon was tipped as one of the most sought-after players in the 2013 WK League draft.
+Owing to her successful youth career and involvement with South Korea's national youth teams, Jeon was tipped as one of the most sought-after players in the 2013 WK League draft.
 She was signed in the first round of the draft and fifth place overall by Jeonbuk KSPO.
+She made her league debut in the team's first match of the 2013 season against Icheon Daekyo.

+After two years with KSPO, Jeon transferred to Daejeon Sportstoto ahead of the 2015 WK League season.
+She only spent one season with the club before moving again, this time to Incheon Hyundai Steel Red Angels.
+Having won three league titles with Incheon, Jeon left the club upon expiration of her contract at the end of the 2018 WK League season.
+From there, she joined Gyeongju KHNP.
+She played a key role in Gyeongju's challenge for the WK League title in 2020, which saw them progress to the championship final but ultimately finish as runners-up to Incheon.

 Jeon was part of the Suwon FC side that won the WK League title in 2024, scoring a goal in the second leg of the championship final.
+She returned to Gyeongju KHNP in 2025, making the move from Suwon together with teammates Moon Mi-ra and Kim Yun-ji.
+In 2026, Jeon was named as one of KHNP's vice-captains.